Jonathan Kay: Career

 Kay joined the National Post at its inception, in 1998, as a member of its editorial board, subsequently becoming the newspaper's Comment editor as well as a columnist.
 He left the newspaper's staff in 2014 but continues appearing in its pages as a freelance columnist.

 Apart from his editorial work, Kay has also written two non-fiction books.
 In 2007, Kay co-authored The Volunteer, a biography of Mossad officer Michael Ross.
 In May 2011, HarperCollins published Kay's second book, Among the Truthers: A Journey Through America's Growing Conspiracist Underground.
 The book reflects Kay's interest in the psychology of conspiracy theorists.

 Kay was a freelance editorial assistant on Liberal Party of Canada leader Justin Trudeau's memoir Common Ground published by HarperCollins with duties that included conducting some of the interviews with Trudeau that were used for the book.
 After the resignation of Trudeau's principal secretary Gerald Butts due to his role in the SNC-Lavalin affair, Kay revealed that Butts worked with him for the book.
 His participation in the project was criticized by conservatives in social media as well as by Sun News Network personality Ezra Levant, on whose 2009 book Shakedown Kay also worked as an editorial assistant.

 His freelance articles have been published in a variety of US publications including Newsweek, The New Yorker, Salon.com, The New Republic, Harper's Magazine, the Los Angeles Times, The Weekly Standard, the Literary Review of Canada, The National Interest and The New York Times.

 Since May 2018, Kay also hosted Quillette's Wrongspeak podcast, along with Debra W. Soh until she quit at the end of first series of episodes (2018).
 From February 2019, Jonathan continued to present the podcast throughout the year.
 Wrongspeak has been announced as "on hiatus" ever since December 30, 2019 as the last podcast featured Jonathan Kay's mother, Barbara Kay.

+In 2021, Kay attracted media attention after he revealed that he had accidentally been using dog shampoo on himself for several months.

+Canadian Anti-Hate Network (CAHN) board member and lawyer Richard Warman sued Kay and his mother Barbara in small claims court for posting what Warman claimed were defamatory tweets alleging links between CAHN and the antifa movement in the United States.
+The court dismissed the lawsuit in November 2022, stating that "CAHN did in fact assist Antifa and that the movement has been violent,” and ruling that it would be reasonable to state that it is not a "good look" for a human rights organization to support a violent movement.